Talentech/HRManager-TalentRecruiter-WebhookSampleClient/README.md

 # WebhookPostClient
-for posting to the url:
+for posting json content to the url: http://localhost:<portnr>/home/post
-http://localhost:<portnr>/home/post